Orange County Rhinoplasty Procedures

 Your nose is easily the most prominent feature of your face and helps to define your appearance to others.
-If your nose is too small, too large or has an unnatural curve to it, it can dramatically affect your appearance and is easily something that can be corrected through rhinoplasty.
-The procedure known as rhinoplasty allows a skilled cosmetic surgeon to adjust the size, shape and position of your nose to accommodate for any concerns you may have.
-This type of surgery has been available for decades and Dr. Sadati is recognized as one of the experts in this field in Orange County having helped hundreds of patients and conducting training for other professionals and is often referred to as the best Rhinoplasty surgeon in Newport Beach.
+If your nose is too small, too large or has an unnatural curve to it, it can dramatically affect your appearance, and is easily something that can be corrected through rhinoplasty.
+The procedure known as rhinoplasty, allows a skilled cosmetic surgeon to adjust the size, shape and position of your nose to accommodate for any concerns you may have.
+This type of surgery has been available for decades, and Dr. Sadati is recognized as one of the experts in this field in Orange County.
+He has helped hundreds of patients and has conducted training for other professionals often being referred to as the best Rhinoplasty surgeon in Newport Beach.

-At the Gallery of Cosmetic Surgery, a large portion of our practice revolves around correcting and refining patient’s noses that have had surgery with another surgeon, and were not happy with their results.
+At the Gallery of Cosmetic Surgery, a large portion of our practice revolves around correcting and refining patients' noses that have had surgery with another surgeon, and were not happy with their results.
 These corrections in nasal surgery are the most difficult cases, but they often will result in the happiest patients.
-There is no revision Rhinoplasty problem that Dr. Sadati considers too challenging to repair.
-There is a wide range of Rhinoplasty techniques.
+There is no revision Rhinoplasty problem that Dr. Sadati considers too challenging to repair, and there ares a wide range of Rhinoplasty techniques.
 A basic cosmetic Rhinoplasty surgery may be to simply reduce a hump on the bridge of a patient’s nose, and this type of surgery may only take an hour.
-A nose that requires more correction, such as the septum, narrowing the base, or changing the tip might take up to three hours and will be performed under general anesthesia.
+A nose that requires more correction, such as the septum, narrowing the base or changing the tip might take up to three hours and will be performed under general anesthesia.

 Healing from Rhinoplasty